HazemAbdesamed/bike-points/README.md

 #### **entrypoint.sh**
 * Configure the script to start the SSH server during container startup.

-### postgres Container Setup
+### Postgres Container Setup
 The postgres container has been customized to automate table creation during startup.
-The [entrypoint.sh](/postgres/config/entrypoint.sh) file checks for the existence of the bike_points table and creates if it does not already exist.
+The [entrypoint.sh](/postgres/config/entrypoint.sh) file executes scripts inside */docker-entrypoint-initdb.d/* that create users, databases, tables, indexes, and materialized views if they don't exist.

+### Cassandra Container Setup
+[/cassansra/scripts/init.cql](/cassandra/scripts/init.cql) is mounted on [/docker-entrypoint-initdb.d/](/docker-entrypoint-initdb.d/) in order to create the keyspace and table if they don't exist.

 # Unified Layer
 Trino serves as the query engine that unifies access to both the near-real-time and historical data layers.
-This is ensured by a table for each layer.

 ## Trino Container Setup
-The trino container has been configured to connect to both the postgres historical data table and the Kafka metrics topic by preparing and including the necessary properties files.
-The two files **[postgres.properties](/dashboard/config/postgres.properties)** and **[kafka.properties](//dashboard/config/kafka.properties)** contain information about the connection properties such as credentials, host names and ports, and table and topic names.
+The trino container has been configured to connect to both the postgres historical data table and the Cassandra metrics table by preparing the necessary properties files.
+The two files **[postgres.properties](/dashboard/config/postgres.properties)** and **[postgres.properties](/dashboard/config/cassandra.properties)** contain information about the connection properties such as credentials, host names and ports, and table names.
 These files are placed inisde the */etc/trino/catalog* directory inside the container.

 # Dashboard
 Trino tables are connected to the Superset dashboard, which provides a visual interface for data exploration.
 The dashboard is designed to showcase insights from both the near-real-time metrics and historical data.